 - We were able to purchase a share at the exact price open price recorded;

 - We were able to sell that share just before closing at the exact price recorded.

 Applying this strategy—and these assumptions—our model generated $151.77.
 If our starting capital was $1,000 this strategy would have resulted in a ~15.18% increase of total capital.

 Before you open your TD Ameritrade account and start transferring your 401K let’s consider these results—there are quite a few problems with them after all.

-- We’re applying this model on data very close to the training data;
+- We’re applying this model to data very close to the training data;

 - We aren’t accounting for relevant broker fees for buy/sells